Drive sales on autopilot with ecommerce-focused featuresSee Features

 [Brand name]: Here are some great gifts for you to give or to keep!
 All on sale are ready to ship. [the link] Unsubscribe [the link]

-4. SMS Opt-in and Consent
+4. SMS opt-in and consent

-Before launching your first SMS campaign, make sure your customers permitted you to send SMS messages.
+Before launching your first SMS campaign, make sure your customers gave permission for you to send SMS messages.

 You can collect opt-ins in a few different ways:

-- By adding an extra field for phone numbers in your signup forms
+- By adding an extra field for phone numbers in your signup forms.

 Besides the customer’s permission, your SMS campaigns need to be compliant.